 Neck and shoulder pain can generally be successfully treated with physiotherapy, although there are other options such as osteopathy or remedial massage to consider.
 If you need short-term pain relief from medication, it is advisable to talk to your doctor or pharmacist.

 Treatment depends on the cause, but may include:

 - mobilisation to stretch tight muscles and other soft tissue structures

-- mobilisation or manipulation of the joint
+- mobilisation or manipulation of joints

-- specific exercise programs
+- specific exercise programs of stretching and strengthening

-- taping to stabilise the shoulder joint
+- taping to stabilise the shoulder joint and support posture

 - relaxation therapy

 - information on how to correct postural problems.

 - Australian Physiotherapy Association Tel.
 1300 306 622